se-edu/se-book/uml/sequenceDiagrams/parallelPaths/text.md

 <tip-box>

-:bulb: If you show parallel paths in a sequence diagram, the corresponding Java implementation is likely to be _multi-threaded_ %%&nbsp; because a normal Java program cannot do multiple things at the same time%%.
+{{ icon_tip }} If you show parallel paths in a sequence diagram, the corresponding Java implementation is likely to be _multi-threaded_ %%&nbsp; because a normal Java program cannot do multiple things at the same time%%.

 </tip-box>